Update: The Pixel C has made it into our 10 best Android tablets - read on to find out where it placed.

 We've gathered together the best the Android tablet market has to offer, so read on to see which Google-powered slates you should be considering.

-A direct rival to the iPad Mini 3, the 8.4-inch Samsung Galaxy Tab Pro sports a stunning display in a portable size with the option of LTE connectivity if you want to spend a little extra cash.
+A direct rival to the latest iPad Mini, the 8.4-inch Samsung Galaxy Tab Pro sports a stunning display in a portable size with the option of LTE connectivity if you want to spend a little extra cash.

 Back to the 8.4-inch display though and you're treated to an eye-popping 1600 x 2560 resolution and the Super AMOLED technology ensures colours are vibrant.